UditNayak/BookMyShow/README.md

 - Hibernate is the labour who is actually doing the work.
 - JPA is kind of contractor who is getting the work done by the labours.

-`@RestController`: This annotation allows us to create a RESTFul web service.
+`@RestController`: This annotation allows us to create a  web service.
 <br>
 - `@RequestMapping("/users")`: This annotation is used to map the web requests onto specific handler classes and/or handler methods.
 <br>